- Android runs on devices that have different screen sizes and densities.

 time.
 Using auto-scaling instead of pre-scaling can be more CPU expensive, but uses

 Figure 5 demonstrates the results of the pre-scale and auto-scale mechanisms when loading low (120), medium (160) and high (240) density bitmaps on a high-density screen.
 The differences are subtle, because all of the bitmaps are being scaled to match the current screen density, however the scaled bitmaps have slightly different appearances depending on whether they are pre-scaled or auto-scaled at draw time.
-You can find the source code for this sample application, which demonstrates using pre-scaled and auto-scaled bitmaps, in ApiDemos.

 Note: In Android 3.0 and above, there should be no perceivable difference between pre-scaled and auto-scaled bitmaps, due to improvements in the graphics framework.